mountain-pass/addressr/README.md

 ### Elastic Search:

-elasticsearch-oss >= 7.2.0 with 1.4GiB mem
+elasticsearch-oss >= 7.2.0 with 1.4GiB of memory

 ### Mongo DB

-mongo >= 4.0.11 with 3.4GiB mem
+mongo >= 4.0.11 with 3.4GiB of memory

 Mongo's memory usage is complicated and the amount it uses depends on how much is available.
-In our expereince, the more memory it had available the laster the data load would run.
+In our experience, the more memory it had available the faster the data load would run.

 ### Addressr Loader